 If you select a single row in the table and right-click on it, you will see the following actions:

-has 2 or more matches into a given executable, it still only contributes 1 to the function count).
+foo has 2 or more matches into a given executable, it still only contributes 1 to the function count).

-has more than one match into a given executable, only the one with the highest (function-level) confidence contributes to the (executable-level) confidence score.
+What position is demangler_gnu_v2_41 in your table?foo has more than one match into a given executable, only the one with the highest (function-level) confidence contributes to the (executable-level) confidence score.

-Sort the Executable results by descending confidence and observe that demangler_gnu_v2_41
+Sort the Executable results by descending confidence and observe that demangler_gnu_v2_41 is now further down the list.

-and apply the filter action.
+demangler_gnu_v2_41 and apply the filter action.

 Sort the filtered function matches by descending confidence.